 Health Points (or HP) are a measure of a character's very life force.
-Their decline could be due to all sorts of physical problems: injuries, disease, old scars, etc. Simply put, Health Points represent how much "life" the character possesses.

-A creature's Size determines how many HP it has.
+You have a maximum number of HP and a current number of HP.
+When you raise your maximum, you become harder to kill (see the Advancement section later in this chapter).
+A creature's Size determines its starting maximum HP.
 Most characters begin the game with 30 HP, so long as they're about human-sized.
 Smaller characters get fewer; larger characters get more.